Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: The Dataset

-The \rbrexit dataset was originally introduced in~\cite{Largeron2021}; we reconstruct and extend it using the Pushshift API~\cite{pushshift}, spanning November 2015 through February 2021.\footnote{The Pushshift Reddit dataset service was discontinued in 2023; Reddit data collected prior to that date remains publicly downloadable.} The corpus comprises 871{,}955 submissions (56{,}017 posts and 815{,}938 comments).
-We segment the timeline into 27 periods demarcated by high-profile political events---from the referendum through Theresa May's resignation, Boris Johnson's ascent, and the UK's final separation from the EU; the full period table is in Online Appendix~A~\cite{appendix}.
-Event-based segmentation ensures each period captures a coherent phase of the debate, enabling meaningful stance analysis and the study of opinion shifts across episodes.
+We originally introduce the \rbrexit dataset in our prior work~\cite{Largeron2021}; here, we reconstruct and extend it using the Pushshift API~\cite{pushshift}, spanning November 2015 through February 2021.\footnote{The Pushshift Reddit dataset service was discontinued in 2023; Reddit data collected prior to that date remains publicly downloadable.} The corpus comprises 871{,}955 submissions (56{,}017 posts and 815{,}938 comments).
+We segment the timeline into 27 periods demarcated by high-profile political events: from the referendum through Theresa May's resignation, Boris Johnson's ascent, and the UK's final separation from the EU; the full period table is in Online Appendix~A~\cite{appendix}.
+Event-based segmentation ensures each period captures a coherent phase of the debate.

 \Cref{fig:temporal_density} shows the temporal distribution of submissions.
-Activity increases markedly from 2019 onward, with surges aligning with key political events, confirming that the dataset captures the major inflection points of the Brexit debate.
+Activity increases markedly from 2019 onward, with surges at major political events.